Jiahui17/Jiahui17.github.io/README.md

 ## Education

 - **Ph.D., ETH Zurich (2022 - Present)** in the Dept. of Information Technology and Electrical Engineering.
-- **M.Sc.with high distinction, Technical University of Munich (2019 - 2021)** in Communications Engineering.
+- **M.Sc. with high distinction, Technical University of Munich (2019 - 2021)** in Communications Engineering.
 - **B.Sc., Politecnico di Torino (2016 - 2019)** in Electronic and Communications Engineering.

 ## Awards